statsmaths/stat209/stat209_notes.md

 ## Class 07 - Describing Data

-- show notes of a data dictionary
+- go through notes on data consistency and data dictionary
-- extracting a variable from a data frame
-- apply a function to a variable (such as the mean)
-- talk about style guidelines for code
+- explain Project A and RMarkdown
-- Activity: In pairs, write a data dictionary for the data from class 02; read the dataset in and make some plots/tables
+- time remaining: construct the data dictionary for the class dataset from last week
-- regroup and summarize: we can create, describe, read, and create simple plots of a data set; impressive!

 - QUIZ B